Quantization simulation

 Fold Batch Normalization layers

-The following code calls AIMET to fold the BN layers in-place on the given model
+3.1 Use the following code to call AIMET to fold the BN layers in-place on the model.

 [ ]: